SurgLaVi: Large-Scale Hierarchical Dataset for Surgical Vision-Language Representation Learning

 \subsection{Ablation studies}

-To evaluate the contribution of different components in our pre-training setup, we conduct ablation studies on the temporal granularity of pre-training data and our data curation pipeline.
-For computational efficiency, all ablations are performed by pre-training the model for 20 epochs.
+To evaluate the contribution of different components in our pre-training setup, we conduct ablation studies on the temporal granularity of pre-training data, our data curation pipeline, and our dynamic sampling during training.
 We assess zero-shot performance on phase recognition in Cholec80, AutoLaparo, and GraSP, as well as step recognition in GraSP, enabling us to validate our contributions across datasets with varying surgical workflows and temporal structures.